David Jack (pharmacologist): Early life and education

 Jack was born the sixth and youngest child of a coal miner, in Markinch, Fife, Scotland.
 He attended Buckhaven High School before turning down a place at Edinburgh University to become an apprentice pharmacist.
 In 1944, having completed his apprenticeship, he began a BSc course in chemistry and pharmacy at the Royal Technical College, Glasgow.
 He won a number of undergraduate prizes and graduated with first class honours.

 Career

 He turned down an offer to study for a doctorate and instead worked as an assistant lecturer at the University of Glasgow.

 In 1951 he joined the pharmaceutical company Glaxo Laboratories, moving to Smith Kline and French in 1953.
 In 1961 he became director of research at Allen and Hanburys, a subsidiary of Glaxo, and served as Glaxo's research and development director from 1978 until his official retirement in 1987.

-Jack was known for heading a group which developed the following drugs:
+Jack was known for heading a research team which developed the following drugs: